-This regulatory document stipulates regulatory requirements and supporting guidance for licensees to develop, implement and evaluate IAMPs for existing and new nuclear power plants, small reactors and their associated reactor facilities.
+This regulatory document stipulates regulatory requirements and supporting guidance for licensees to develop, implement and evaluate IAMPs for nuclear reactor facilities, excluding reactors with a thermal output capacity less than 10 MW thermal.

 The IAMP shall be commensurate with the relative risk posed by the licensed activities of a reactor facility, which may be influenced by the reactor thermal power and available protective systems.
 For some reactors, it may be possible to show that certain elements of an IAMP are unnecessary or do not apply.
 It is the responsibility of an applicant or a licensee to demonstrate that accident management provisions are adequate to limit the risk posed by accidents, including severe accidents.